Systems Online

 Systems Derived from Invariance Theory

-Two foundational papers — Semantic Relativity and The Relativity Principle: Regime Formulation — present relativity as a structural theory of invariant meaning.
-These works formalize observational equivalence, regime structure, and semantic invariance as the organizing principles of physical interpretation.
+Two foundational papers — Semantic Relativity and The Relativity Principle: Regime Formulation — define relativity as a structural theory of invariant meaning.

 AEGON Policy Compiler Specification